-To help address this, using funding from the Office of the National Coordinator of Health Information Technology/Assistant Secretary for Technology Policy (ONC/ASTP) and the Advanced Research Projects Agency for Health (ARPA-H), the SMART team is building and testing a suite of bulk FHIR data quality and characterization tools called CumulusQ.
+To address this, with funding from the Office of the National Coordinator of Health Information Technology/Assistant Secretary for Technology Policy (ONC/ASTP) and the Advanced Research Projects Agency for Health (ARPA-H), the SMART team is building CumulusQ, a set of open source tools to assess the character and quality of FHIR data.

 Built for Cumulus and other Bulk FHIR Projects